A bill to amend title 18, United States Code, with respect to child protection and obscenity enforcement, and for other purposes.

 Sponsor and status

-This bill was introduced on February 2, 1988, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 2, 1988, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 2nd congressional district